 13 September 2018

-Join INEE colleagues on Thursday, 27 September 2018, 9-10am EST to find out more about the new Peer Coaching Pack for Teachers in Crisis Contexts, and to hear two detailed examples of how this type of continuous professional support can help teachers make sustained positive changes in their teaching practices.
+On 27 September 2018, INEE hosted a webinar to launch the Peer Coaching Pack for Teachers in Crisis Contexts.
+Two detailed examples were presented of how this type of continuous professional support helps teachers make positive changes in their teaching practices.

 The most promising teacher professional development programs provide teachers with different opportunities to learn new knowledge and skills and enough time to practice these techniques in their classrooms.
 In crisis contexts, where many teachers are untrained or undertrained, this continued support is arguably needed most; yet professional development in these settings is sporadic, of varied quality and often lacking any follow up support post-training (Burns and Lawrie, 2015).